 There are effective treatments to decrease the amount of virus to a level low enough to avoid transmission, resolve a current flare, and prevent recurrent flares going forward.

 Treatment options are prescribed by a doctor and are identical for both genital HSV-1 and HSV-2 infections.
-The treatments are typically either acyclovir, famciclovir (Famvir), or valacyclovir (Valtrex) for 7-10 days.
-From there you can work with your doctor to decide if suppressive (aka continuous) or episodic (in other words, only taking medication as needed) treatment is right for you.
+The treatments are typically either acyclovir, famciclovir (Famvir), or valacyclovir (Valtrex) for seven to 10 days.
+From there, you can work with your doctor to decide if suppressive (aka continuous) or episodic (in other words, only taking medication as needed) treatment is right for you.

 Yeast infections are usually treated with antifungals, such as miconazole and terconazole.
-While you can buy these at a grocery store or order online without a prescription, it’s best to get your yeast infection symptoms examined by a doctor before grabbing something off the shelf.
-This is because yeast infection symptoms can be easily confused with other vaginal health conditions (like herpes or bacterial vaginosis!) and sometimes, over-the-counter yeast medications can cause further irritation.
+While you can buy these at a grocery store or order online without a prescription, it’s best to get your symptoms examined by a doctor before grabbing something off the shelf.
+This is because symptoms of a yeast infection can be easily confused with other vaginal health conditions (like herpes or bacterial vaginosis), and sometimes, over-the-counter yeast medications can cause further irritation.

-But, there are some cases in which antifungals don’t work for a yeast infection, or they work temporarily but the infection bounces back.
-(These recurrent episodes are yet another one of the reasons yeast infections and herpes are sometimes confused for one another.)
+But, there are some cases in which antifungals don’t work for a yeast infection, or they work temporarily, but the infection bounces back.
+These recurrent episodes are yet another one of the reasons yeast infections and herpes are sometimes confused with one another.

-For yeast infections it’s possible that the type of yeast causing the infection isn’t effectively targeted by the antifungal, or the yeast causing the infection has evolved to resist the antifungal you are using (while we love a rebel, we would prefer they not be the disruptive pathogens in our vagina!).
+For yeast infections, it’s possible that the type of yeast causing the infection isn’t effectively targeted by the antifungal, or the yeast causing the infection has evolved to resist the antifungal you are using.
 In these cases, boric acid can sometimes more effectively treat the infection.
-This is when ordering an Evvy test is super helpful, to see the exact type of yeast present in your vagina.
-You can bring the results of your test to your doctor, who can help you to navigate the best course of treatment.
+This is when ordering an Evvy Vaginal Health Test is super helpful, to see the exact type of yeast present in your vagina.
+You can bring the results of your test to your doctor, who can help you navigate the best course of treatment.

 Sex and masturbation with herpes or a yeast infection